What is penile cancer?

 - penile sarcoma – a very rare type of cancer that develops in the deeper tissues of the penis.

-Penile cancer is rare with around 103 Australians diagnosed every year.
+Penile cancer is rare.
+It is estimated that 155 new cases will be diagnosed in Australia in 2021.
 It is more likely to be diagnosed in men over 50 years of age but it can occur in younger men.

 Penile cancer symptoms

 People with penile cancer may experience a range of different symptoms.
 Symptoms may include: